lisaloudness/ci_project_2/assets/Testing/test.md

    - All navigation links are working.
    - Hover states work correctly.

-3. The javascript was tested to ensure that:
+3. Javascript was tested to ensure that:
    - The quiz performed as expected.

 4. Website compatibility was tested on Firefox, Chrome, Edge and Safari browsers.
 No issues to note.